By Corrine Previte

 Visit our Wedding Services Resource Guide where you can find local towel wedding favours, Bridal Gowns, Tuxedos, Entertainment, Florists, Invitations, Photographers, Reception Sites, Videographers and More.

-Eventually, this idea moved its way down to the Computer Science department and then into the Senior Seminar class last Fall.
+Eventually, this idea moved its way down to the Computer Science department and then into the Senior Seminar class last Fall, you can learn more at this site.
 With the mentorship of Professor Russell Bjork, Professor Russell Tuck, Jason Whitehouse in CTS, the support from the Chapel Office, and both Jonathan Manos and Travis Pullen––now graduated seniors––decided to take on the idea in order to make it a reality.

 Since the project was going to be used as soon as possible, the group had to work at a more aggressive schedule, starting to program at the end of the Fall.
 To accommodate the fast pace, the team met weekly in order to meet certain requirements and to work on the design of the new device.
 During this process, the team received assistance from CTS worker Jason Whitehouse who acted as the customer.
 “I acted as the customer receiving the project; I assisted in helping them; walked through what was needed; and gave them specifications,” Whitehouse said.